ECT on RBSP

 Each probe's science payload has five instruments:

-These instruments will provide measurements needed to characterize and quantify the processes that produce the relativistic ions and electrons in the radiation belts.
-They will measure the properties of these charged particles, the plasma waves that interact with them, the large-scale electric fields that transport them, and the magnetic field that guides them.
+These instruments provide measurements needed to characterize and quantify the processes that produce the relativistic ions and electrons in the radiation belts.
+They measure the properties of these charged particles, the plasma waves that interact with them, the large-scale electric fields that transport them, and the magnetic field that guides them.